rbdixon/reg_model_by_example/Chapter_02.md

 Evidence of a good fit for this simple model:

 * t-Value for the predictor Units (aka. $\hat\beta_1$) is large. (relative to what, exactly?)
 * The two-sided p-value is very small.
+[Using R for Linear Regression](http://www.montefiore.ulg.ac.be/~kvansteen/GBIO0009-1/ac20092010/Class8/Using%20R%20for%20linear%20regression.pdf) has a good explanation of what the _Pr(>|t|) value means:

+> Estimates for the model’s coefficients are provided along with the their (sic) standard deviations (‘Std Error’), and a t-value and probability for a null hypothesis that the coefficients have values of zero.

 * $R^2$ is close to 1 indicating that almost all of the variance in the response variable is explained by the model.

 # Homework